There are many organisations, support groups, books, videos and other resources available to help you cope with salivary gland cancer and treatment.

 Maggie’s is a national charity with centres across the UK.
 They offer care and support to people affected by cancer.
 Each centre is beside an NHS cancer hospital and is run by specialist staff.

 You can join a support group, take part in weekly sessions like relaxation and stress management, or learn about nutrition and health.
 You can also visit just to have a cup of tea and a friendly chat.

 Stopping smoking can be hard, but free services and treatments are able to help.

 Smokefree is a website dedicated to helping people stop smoking.
 The website is staffed by counsellors who can give you advice on how to stop smoking.
 They can also send you an information pack.

 Cancer Research UK has information and tips on quitting smoking.

 ASH is a portal for tobacco policies.
 It is a campaigning public health charity that is trying to stop the harm caused by tobacco.

 The British Heart Foundation has tips on quitting smoking.

 This American organisation provides information about head and neck cancers.

-They also have some useful information about clinical trials and about products that may be helpful if you've had a head and neck cancer.
+They also have some useful information about clinical trials and about products that might be helpful.

 Books from libraries, bookshops or online booksellers